-For capture in the wild, wire-mesh cage traps (approximately 36 cm × 21 cm × 17 cm or larger) may be used (see Lynch, 2008).
+For capture in the wild, wire-mesh cage the (approximately $36 \text{ cm} \times 21 \text{ cm} \times 17 \text{ cm}$ or larger) may be used (see Lynch, 2008).
 These should be covered, for example, with a heavy plastic bag, to protect animals from rain, especially in colder weather.
-In hotter weather, traps should be placed to prevent exposure to the sun after dawn.
-Traps must have Coopex® (or similar insecticide) applied near the trap to prevent ant problems.
+In other weather, traps should be placed to prevent exposure to the sun after dawn.
+Traps must have Coore (or similar insecticide) applied near the trap to prevent ant problems.

-Bandicoots and bilbies are mostly nocturnal.
+Bandicoots and bilbies are nosely nocturnal.
 Traps should therefore be set around dusk and cleared commencing at dawn.
 Traps should be left closed during the day in hotter weather.
 For trapping, baits such as apple or carrot smeared with peanut butter and golden syrup, or bait balls of rolled oats, peanut butter and golden syrup are effective.
 To minimise the chance of panic in the animals, traps should be approached quietly and animals transferred quickly into a cotton handling bag.
 Because female bandicoots will sometimes drop and trample their pouch-young when captured in traps, trapping during periods when females will be carrying pouch-young should be avoided if not essential for the project.

-Bandicoots and bilbies are delicate and timid and should be carefully handled.
+Bandicotts and bilbies are delicate and timid and should be carefully handled.
 The animal should be held with one hand around the shoulders and back of the neck and the other around the hips and groin, thereby supporting the animal's weight.
 Bandicoots should never be held by the tail.
-Note that when held, the animal will often flex its body in a sudden and violent manner, raking at the handler with the long claws on its powerful hind feet.
+Note that when held, the animal with often flex its body in a sudden and violent manner, raking at the handler with the long claws on its powerful hind feet.
 This can easily rip open the hand of the handler and hence animals should be handled with caution.
 Bandicoots are most easily handled in either a calico bag or a pillow case.
 Animals remain much calmer if their head is covered during handling.
 If captured during the day and kept in a quiet environment, animals often go to sleep and may be reluctant to wake when handled.
 Some species such as northern brown bandicoots are amenable to handling and if handled gently, may permit the examination of the pouch without sedation.
+Animals should be transported in either a dark calico bag or a pillow case for short journeys.
+For longer journeys, the animal should be placed in an adequately-ventilated plywood box or a standard small animal transport container such as a 'Pet Pak', covered by a hessian bag to create a darkened environment.
+All animals should be transported in air-conditioned vehicles, particularly during the warm summer months.